zowe/docs-site/docs/user-guide/mvd-configuration.md

 # Configuring Zowe Application Framework

+The Zowe Application ("App") Framework is configured in the Zowe configuration file.
+Configuration can be used to change things such as verbosity of logs, the way in which the App server communicates with the Mediation Layer, how ZSS operates, whether to use HTTPS or AT-TLS, what language the logs should be set, and many more attributes.

-After you install Zowe&trade;, the Zowe Application Framework is configured as a Mediation Layer client by default.
-This is simpler to administer because the framework servers are accessible externally through a single port: API ML Gateway port.
+When you install Zowe&trade;, the App Framework is configured as a Mediation Layer client by default.
+This is simpler to administer because the App framework servers are accessible externally through a single port: API ML Gateway port.
 It is more secure because you can implement stricter browser security policies for accessing cross-origin content.

-You can modify the Zowe Application Server and Zowe System Services (ZSS) configuration, as needed, or configure connections for the Terminal application plugins.
+You can modify the Zowe App Server and Zowe System Services (ZSS) configuration, as needed, or configure connections for the Terminal app plugins.

 ## Configuring the framework as a Mediation Layer client

-When you install Zowe v1.8.0 or later, the Application Server automatically registers with the Mediation Layer.
+When you install Zowe v1.8.0 or later, the App Server automatically registers with the Mediation Layer.

-For earlier releases, you must register the Application Server with the Mediation Layer manually.
+For earlier releases, you must register the App Server with the Mediation Layer manually.
 Refer to previous release documentation for more information.

-You must use SSL certificates for the Zowe Application Server to communicate with the SSL-enabled Mediation Layer.
-These certificates are designated by *zowe.certificate* section in `zowe.yaml` and are created, by default, during the Zowe installation process (`zwe init` step).
+The App server utilizes the certificates set up for use by all of Zowe as specified in the Zowe configuration file.
+See [Zowe certificate configuration section](../user-guide/configure-certificates.md#configuring-zowe-certificates) for more information.

-### Accessing the Application Server
+### Accessing the App Server

-TODO: Should configure-instance-directory renamed to configure Zowe runtime directory?

-**Note:** Before Accessing the Application Server, first [install and configure the Zowe instance](configure-instance-directory.md).
+When the server is enabled in the configuration file, the App server is accessible via the following URL.
+ZWED0031I message code can tell us when the App server is ready to be accessed.

-Recommended: To access the Application Server (Zowe Desktop) through the Mediation Layer, use the Mediation Layer gateway server hostname and port.
+Recommended: To access the App Server (Zowe Desktop) through the Mediation Layer, use the Mediation Layer gateway server hostname and port.

 `https://<gwshostname>:<gwsport>/zlux/ui/v1/` or
 `https://<gwshostname>:<gwsport>/zlux/ui/v1/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

-(Not recommended): To access the Application Server directly, use the App server hostname and port.
+(Not recommended): To access the App Server directly, use the App server hostname and port.

 `https://<ashostname>:<asport>` or
 `https://<ashostname>:<asport>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

-The port number for the Zowe Desktop is the value of the *components.app-server.port* variable in `zowe.yaml`, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).
+You should be accessing the App server via the Gateway port, but the App server still needs a port assigned to it which is the value of the *components.app-server.port* variable in the Zowe configuration file, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).

+TODO: Above linked file needs to be changed

-The port number for the API Mediation Layer is the value of the *components.gateway.port* variable in `zowe.yaml`.
+The port number for the API Mediation Layer is the value of the *components.gateway.port* variable in the same file.

-## Setting up terminal application plugins
+## Setting up terminal app plugins

-Follow these optional steps to configure the default connection to open for the terminal application plugins.
+Follow these optional steps to configure the default connection to open for the terminal app plugins.

-### Setting up the TN3270 mainframe terminal application plugin
+### Setting up the TN3270 mainframe terminal app plugin

 `_defaultTN3270.json` is a file in `tn3270-ng2/`, which is deployed during setup.
 Within this file, you can specify the following parameters to configure the terminal connection:
 ```